Pope Francis Sets Up New John Paul II Institute on Marriage and Family

 The dubia, five questions Cardinal Caffarra and three other cardinals sent to the Pope last year to clarify ambiguous passages of Amoris Laetitia, have also yet to be answered, pointing to unresolved problems with the apostolic exhortation.

-This latest significant development is therefore being viewed in Rome as a further step to removing the obstacles presented by teachings of St. John Paul II, paving the way for more changes.
+This latest significant development is therefore being viewed in Rome as a further step to removing the obstacles presented by the teachings of St. John Paul II, paving the way for more changes.
 One of those may involve a reinterpretation of Humanae Vitae, timed to coincide with the 50th anniversary of the document next year.
 St. John Paul II’s magisterium has long been seen as the main bulwark against moves by dissenting theologians to weaken the teaching of the encyclical.

 Concerns about today’s announcement are further heightened by reasons used to set up the new Institute: to interpret the faith in a context that takes into account “complex realities” and not “limited to pastoral and missionary practices” of the past.
 Such reasons closely resemble the controversial approaches used in interpreting Amoris Laetitia and which also are likely to be employed in any re-interpretation of Humanae Vitae.